St. John's

 SAM Member Since: October 2004

 The City of St. John's is the capital and largest city in Newfoundland and Labrador.
 The city was incorporated in 1888 and is steeped in history and culture.
-Lundrigan's Marsh is St. John's' only Management Unit.
-It is the largest cattail marsh in eastern Newfoundland, and a birding hotspot as it is provides a refuge for many migrant bird species.
+Lundrigan's Marsh, one of the City's 3 Conservation Areas, is the largest cattail marsh in eastern Newfoundland, and a birding hotspot as it is provides a refuge for many migrant bird species.

-Lundrigan's Marsh is the largest cattail marsh in eastern Newfoundland, but it was originally a black spruce bog.
+In 2004, the City of St. John's signed an agreement conserving Lundrigan's Marsh.
+This marsh is the largest cattail marsh in eastern Newfoundland, but it was originally a black spruce bog.
 Human intervention, primarily through a slow influx of lime and sediment from an adjacent cement company, increased pH and water levels and eventually resulted in the formation of a lime-enriched cattail marsh containing open-water pools.
 Lundrigan's Marsh is in the Virginia River Watershed.
 The area acts as a catchment basin and filtering system that slowly cleanses organic material, suspended particles and silt from the water draining through it before entering the Virginia River.
 Because of the large catchment area, the marsh also prevents flooding in the City and regulates water levels in the Virginia River Watershed.

 A History of Conservation in Lundrigan's Marsh